manikcloud/manik-python-flask-calculator/README.md

 ```

 docker run -d -p 5000:5000 --name your-container-name your-image-name

 ```

 * Replace your-container-name with a name of your choice for the Docker container, and your-image-name with the name you used in the previous step.

 * Your Flask application should now be running in a Docker container, and you can access it at http://localhost:5000.

 Note: If you're using Docker Toolbox on Windows, you'll need to use the IP address of the Docker Toolbox VM instead of localhost.
 You can find this IP address by running docker-machine ip in the Docker Toolbox terminal.

-# Docker on Publick IP
+# Docker on Public IP

 If you want to access your Flask application using a public IP instead of localhost, you need to make a small change to your app.py file and update the Docker run command.